Please click on the descriptions for more information.

 Assembly takes place on a daily basis in a variety of forms.
-During the course of a week there is a 'sharing' assembly or class assembly, Headteacher's assembly, Music assembly and Key Stage assembly.
 The assemblies follow a theme and may supplement the PSHE Curriculum.
 Parents are entitled to withdraw children from assembly if they wish.
-This request should be made in writing to the Headteacher.
+This request should be made in writing to the Head teacher.

-Parents/carers are invited to join us for their child's Year Group Learning Assembly during the school year which usually takes place on a Friday morning or afternoon.
-In addition, we also welcome parents to special celebrations such as the end of the school year, Harvest Festival and Christmas.
-Notice will be given to parents through headteacher and curriculum newsletters or on the diary dates on this website.
 Parents of children in the Foundation Stage, Year 1 and Year 2 are also invited to attend a Reading Morning once a week - details of the morning for your child's year group can be found on your year group's school blog.
 Please be aware that due to COVID restrictions this is not currently happening.

 Visits are organised from time to time to promote children's learning through first hand experiences.
 These support the school's curriculum and can be in the form of extended residential trips, day trips, visitors to school and themed days.
 School will try and provide as much notice as possible to allow parents to assist the school in meeting these costs.
 We also use local community contacts which may include visits to the local library, estate agents, superstores, fire stations and churches.